Albury - South

 Albury - South ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Albury-South has a cultural diversity index below the average, with 87.9% of its population being citizens, 86.0% born in Australia, and 91.6% speaking English only at home.
-Christianity is the predominant religion, accounting for 52.6% of people in Albury-South.
-The most notable overrepresentation is seen in the 'Other' category, comprising 1.5% compared to 1.4% across Rest of NSW.
+Albury-South has a cultural diversity below average, with 87.9% citizens, 86.0% born in Australia, and 91.6% speaking English only at home.
+Christianity is the main religion, comprising 52.6%.
+The population shows an overrepresentation of Other religions at 1.5%, compared to 1.4% regionally.

 Frequently Asked Questions - Diversity